reasn/autonomous-startups/README.md

 ---

 ### Preparedness for exponential outcomes is hard
-1. Defensibility is becoming hard to predict
+1. Defensibility is becoming harder to predict
 2. There's a bounty of available profitable business cases
 3. The opportunity costs of getting this race for abstraction/automation wrong, are huge.
 4. Autonomous startups are the endpoint of accelerating automation.